blbadger/blbadger.github.io/3-body-problem-2.md

                  -9.8 * m_3 * (p1x - p3x) / pow(sqrt(pow(p1x - p3x, 2) + pow(p1y - p3y, 2) + pow(p1z - p3z, 2)), 3);
 ```

-and we can also avoid any `if` statements in the kernal (branches are typically slow for massively parallelized programming frameworks) as follows:
+and we can also avoid any `if` statements in the kernel (branches are typically slow for massively parallelized programming frameworks) as follows:

 ```
 	// find which trajectories have diverged and increment times_ind